Eb-Zeero/stencil_wc/README.md

 ## Testing your web component(s)

-Both manual and automated end-to-enf testing are supported.
+Both manual and automated end-to-end testing are supported.

 In order to manually test web components, run `npm`'s start task: